jjgecon/vs_code_workflow/README.md

 The sum of the first 100 integers is 5050
 ```

-Pressing `Shift-Enter` (Windows/Mac) you run the interactive shell, which calls on `python` to run interactively.
-The python outcome should be similar to
+Pressing `Shift-Enter` (Windows/Mac) runs the interactive shell, which calls on `python` to run interactively.
+The python outcome should be similar to:

 ```shell
 PS C:\Users\javie\OneDrive\Work\Talks\Coding Workflow> & C:/Users/javie/miniforge3/python.exe